 There are no moving parts that can break or be miss aligned.
-The only thing that moves is the coin to the dead center of the punch.
+It threads down to a snug fit to hold the coin.
 It is the K.I.S.S method at it’s finest.

 Here are the steps to punch a coin: